EuroTeQ Collider winter semester 22/23

 Desired Impact

-To create change, we need to find a way to bring people with the same vibe together and bring joy into every individual's life, to not waste their rarest resource: live time. #nozweckwg
+To create change, we need to find a way to bring people with a similar mindset together and bring joy into every individual's life, so that we don't waste their most precious resource: their time. #nozweckwg

 Skills needed/recommended